yasnakateb/TinyOS/README.md

 # Tiny OS

- 😍 The goal of this project is to write an os from scratch.
+ 😍 The goal of this project is to write an OS from scratch.

 -----